conventional-changelog/conventional-changelog/packages/conventional-commits-parser/README.md

 Result: {"hash":null,"header":"fix(title): a title is fixed","type":"fix","scope":"title","subject":"a title is fixed","body":null,"footer":null,"notes":[],"references":[]}
 ```

-You can also use cli to test commits from a file.
+You can also use cli to parse messages from files.

 If you have log.txt